menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Springfield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Springfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Springfield is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Springfield who work in healthcare (16.30%), law enforcement and fire fighting (13.33%), and management occupations (8.89%).

 Setting & Lifestyle